ucsb-cs16/ucsb-cs16.github.io/_topics/vim_advanced.md

 `0` and `gm` work similarly, but they place the cursor at the physical start of the line instead of the start of the text, respectively.

 ## c.
 The `G` and `gg` commands
+`G` goes to the bottom of the file, while `gg` goes back to the top (this is while in command mode).

+# The `u` commands
+These commands can revert edits.

+To undo the last change, use `u`.
+To repeat the last change, use `.`